hyperliquid-dev/hyper-evm-lib/src/examples/README.md

 The library provides conversion functions to handle these differences.

 ### TokenRegistry Usage
-The [TokenRegistry](https://github.com/hyperliquid-dev/hyper-evm-lib/blob/main/src/registry/TokenRegistry.sol) eliminates the need to manually track token IDs by providing an on-chain mapping from EVM contract addresses to HyperCore token indices.
+The [TokenRegistry](https://github.com/hyperliquid-dev/hyper-evm-lib/blob/main/src/registry/TokenRegistry.sol) eliminates the need to manually track token IDs by providing an onchain mapping from EVM contract addresses to HyperCore token indices.
 This is populated trustlessly using the precompiles

 ---